OpenTermsArchive/contrib-versions/Vbulletin/Privacy Policy.md

     If you have questions about your options, please fill out our Privacy Contact Form.
 Protecting your privacy and security is important and we also take reasonable steps to verify your identity before granting access to your data.

-    Please be aware that certain records and information will be retained for specific purposes such as legal, payment, accounting, technical, dispute resolution, enforcement of our sites' and services' terms of use, or customer service.
+    Please be aware that certain records and information will be retained for specific purposes such as legal, payment, accounting, technical, dispute resolution, enforcement of our sites' and services' Terms of Use, or customer service.
 If you have posted comments or user generated content on our site, we may not be able to delete it.
 Further, we take no responsibility for removing or editing any of your public activities or any submissions or content that is a result of your public activities.
 We may reject requests that are unreasonably repetitive or impractical, require disproportionate technical effort, or risk the privacy of others.

 14. Storing Personal Information